wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 Dr. Ikeda told me that **by understanding the movement of neural activity in C. elegans, we will be able to apply the framework revealed by its neural activity to understanding human neural activity when technology catches up in the future.**

 > Now we can measure the neural activity of about 200 neurons out of the 302 neurons in C. elegans when it is moving freely.
-> In addition, we are now able to measure the activity of almost all neurons in real time.
+> If we know an approach to understand how C. elegans' brain functions by using these data following: the time series of the activity of all the neurons in its neural network; the behavior of C. elegans at that time; the input from the outside world;
-> If we know an approach to understand how C. elegans' brain functions by using the time series of the activity of all the neurons in its neural network, the behavior of C. elegans at that time, and the input from the outside world, then in the future, when we have a time series of the activities of all 100 billion neurons in the human body, that approach will probably be useful in some way.
+> then **in the future, when we have a time series of the activities of all 100 billion neurons in the human brain, that approach will probably be useful in some way.**

 &nbsp;